 What is CRM anyway?

 Customer relationship management (CRM) software helps businesses manage all of their interactions with their existing and potential customers.
-With CRM, customer details and preferences are recorded and all customer activity and engagement is tracked.
-This enables you to provide a fully personalized and consistent experience to all of your clients, every time they engage with your business.
+With CRM, customer details and preferences are recorded and all customer activity and engagement are tracked.
+This enables you to provide a fully personalised and consistent experience to all of your clients, every time they engage with your business.

 A CRM platform also helps businesses streamline their processes and workflows so that every part of the business is on the same page.
 Sales and marketing functions, especially, rely on CRM to create collaboration and improve their productivity.